Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/re-engaging-with-fault.rst

           .. note::
                See :doc:`/operation/load-arrest/determining-cause-for-load-arrest`

-     2. Confirm that :guilabel:`🟢 Downward Enable` light indicator is OFF.
+     2. Confirm that :guilabel:`🟢 Downward ENABLE` light indicator is OFF.

      2. Verify that hoist is healthy.